1925 Daniel Baker Hill Billies football team

 The 1925 Daniel Baker Hill Billies football team represented Daniel Baker College as a member of the Texas Intercollegiate Athletic Association (TIAA) during the 1925 college football season.
-Led by Shorty Ransom in his first season as head coach, the team compiled and overall record of 2–6–2 with a mark of 0–4–2 in TIAA play, placing last out of 13 teams in the TIAA.
+Led by Shorty Ransom in his first season as head coach, the team compiled an overall record of 2–6–2 with a mark of 0–4–2 in TIAA play, placing last out of 13 teams in the TIAA.